FLORHAM PARK, N.J. -- The Jets should be flagged 5 yards for delay of name.

 From all indications, Matt Simms -- battling Greg McElroy for the No. 3 job -- will start Thursday night.
 Mark Sanchez (shoulder) has been ruled out and rookie Geno Smith is expected to get the night off.
 Smith could use the work, but the injury risk is a factor because he might have to start Week 1 if Sanchez isn't ready.

-Ryan, usually tightlipped this season, declined to discuss the pros and cons of using Smith, who has played a total of only four quarters in the preseason.
+Ryan, unusually tightlipped this season, declined to discuss the pros and cons of using Smith, who has played a total of only four quarters in the preseason.

 "I'm not going to get into the downsides or the upsides or whatever," Ryan said.
 "I think, as a team, we'll look at where we are as a team and make those decisions then."

 It's highly unusual for a team to withhold its quarterback choice for the final preseason game.
 What competitive advantage is there to gain?
 Eagles coach Chip Kelly, for instance, announced that backup Nick Foles will start.
 The Jets are being ridiculously paranoid.
 Unless there's a trade in the works that would affect the quarterback depth chart, there's no reason to hold off until Thursday.